Donations to All Saints’

 Vulindlela Guardians – June/July Parish Action will run a fund raising campaign including Parish Picnic.
 If you would like to sponsor a child please click https://mydonate.bt.com/events/vulindlelaguardians2017

-We hope you all will learn about the organisations we support and the issues they face by giving time for volunteer programmes with your skills and practical support.
+We hope you all will learn about the organisations we support and the issues they face by giving your time, skills and practical support to volunteer.

 The Charities we Support